 There isn’t a day that goes by without experiencing the need to use the bathroom.
 It doesn’t matter whether you are a senior, a toddler, or in the prime of your youth; every day, you will visit the bathroom at least once.
 The law of averages dictates that, with that much use, there is going to be an accident at one time or another involving the bathroom.
+Bath aids for seniors are important to have in order to help reduce bathroom accidents.

 The truth is, one out of every four seniors experience one type of fall or another while in the bathroom each year.
 The National Council on Aging says that a senior dies from a fall every 19 minutes.